Thelma Rowell: Challenging the baboon model

 Baboons are unusual among monkeys in that they are largely terrestrial — most monkeys live in trees.
 Anthropologists viewed baboon social groupings as primitive models of human society.
 American anthropologists Sherwood Washburn and Irven DeVore had conducted early research on baboons, and, building on 1930s work by Solly Zuckerman, defined the outlines of baboon societies that Rowell had studied at Cambridge.
 Males were seen as constituting the core of social groupings, keeping others in line through aggression and a strict dominance hierarchy.
 Washburn viewed this portrait of baboon life as the "primate pattern," a model he believed varied little across contexts and species.

 Rowell saw a different picture.
 Her baboon males were not very aggressive; in fact, fights were rare enough that she didn’t see any sign of a clear male hierarchy in the wild.
 Males tended to transfer in and out of her group, whereas the females stayed put.
 The females grouped themselves along kinship ties and determined the group’s feeding path for the day.

 Rowell found the claims of an "army model" for baboon behavior puzzling.
 Males were said to lead groups and protect the females and infants from predators.
 But whenever she observed predators approaching, the males — rather than fighting them off — were the first to flee, leaving the females and infants behind as easy prey.

 Rowell published her findings in the Journal of Zoology (1966).
 Wary of contradicting her predecessors, she suggested that the behavioral differences she observed may have something to do with her group's (unusual) forest habitat in Uganda.
 Previous baboon studies focused on savanna baboons — perhaps the environment explained the differences?
 She later came to regret this bit of "professional diplomacy," as it flowered into a myth about the "arcane forest baboon" that took years to undo.

-Rowell's second paper about baboons, "A Quantative Comparison of the Behaviour of a Wild and Caged Baboon Group" (1967), became a classic in ethology; it was selected for a 1996 Nature volume, Foundations of Animal Behavior, along with 33 other papers by scientists such as Charles Darwin, John B. Watson, and E.O.
+Rowell's second paper about baboons, "A Quantitative Comparison of the Behaviour of a Wild and Caged Baboon Group" (1967), became a classic in ethology; it was selected for a 1996 Nature volume, Foundations of Animal Behavior, along with 33 other papers by scientists such as Charles Darwin, John B. Watson, and E.O.
 Wilson.